8 Best Sewing Machines for Monogramming Everything

 If you have a device to alert you of the machine’s progress, you can do something else around your house and then return to change threads more efficiently.

-Another cool thing about this monogramming sewing machine is that it reads all the most common embroidery file formats (.pes, .xxx, .dst, etc.), so you won’t constantly have to convert embroidery files.
+Another cool thing about the Sparrow X2 is that it reads all the most common embroidery file formats (.pes, .xxx, .dst, etc.), so you won’t constantly have to convert embroidery files.

 3. Husqvarna Viking Designer Jade 35 Sewing and Embroidery Machine

-- Number of Monogramming Fonts: 2 sewing and 1 embroidery, but software is included to design more!
+- Monogramming Fonts: 2 sewing and 1 embroidery, but software is included to design more!

 - Stitches: 120